zendframework/zend-expressive/doc/book/cookbook/using-zend-form-view-helpers.md

 ## Pipeline middleware

-Another option is to use pre_routing pipeline middleware.
+Another option is to use pipeline middleware.
 This approach will require that the middleware execute on every request, which introduces (very slight) performance overhead.
 However, it's a portable method that works regardless of the container implementation you choose.